Amzani/apidesk-sdk-test-def/docs/sdks/users/README.md

 ### Available Operations

-* [list](#list) - Retrieve a list of users from the CRM system.
+* [list](#list) - Retrieve a list of CRM users with customizable data fields.
-* [create](#create) - Add a new user to the CRM system.
+* [create](#create) - Adds a new user to the CRM system.
-* [get](#get) - Retrieve a specific user's details from the CRM system.
+* [get](#get) - Retrieve detailed information about a specific user in the CRM system.
-* [update](#update) - Update user details in the CRM system.
+* [update](#update) - Update user details in the CRM system using a PATCH request.
-* [delete](#delete) - Delete a user from the CRM system.
+* [delete](#delete) - Deletes a user from the CRM system by their unique ID.

 ## list

-The `usersAll` operation allows developers to retrieve a comprehensive list of users from the CRM system using a GET request to the `/crm/users` endpoint.
-This operation is essential for applications that need to access user data for various purposes, such as displaying user information or integrating with other systems.

-Key parameters include:
-- `x-apideck-consumer-id` (required): Identifies the consumer from which data is being accessed.
-- `x-apideck-app-id` (required): Specifies the Unify application ID.
-- `x-apideck-service-id`: Optional parameter to specify the service ID when multiple integrations are active.
-- `limit`: Controls the number of results returned, with a default of 20 and a maximum of 200.
-- `fields`: Allows selection of specific fields to include in the response, enhancing performance by reducing payload size.

-The response returns a JSON object containing user data, which can be filtered and paginated using the provided parameters.
-This operation supports debugging with the `raw` parameter and allows additional query parameters through `pass_through`.
-It is designed to be efficient and flexible, catering to various application needs.
+The 'usersAll' operation fetches a list of users from the CRM system, allowing developers to access user data efficiently.
+This GET request to the '/crm/users' endpoint supports various query parameters to tailor the response, such as 'fields' for selecting specific data fields, 'limit' for controlling the number of users returned, and 'cursor' for pagination.
+Essential headers like 'x-apideck-consumer-id' and 'x-apideck-app-id' are required for authentication and routing.
+The response is typically a JSON object containing user details, and the 'raw' parameter can be used to include raw data for debugging purposes.
+This operation is crucial for applications needing to integrate or display CRM user information dynamically.

 ### Example Usage